 The importance of this theory in the country’s economy is as follows:

-This theory explains the importance of investments for creating employment.
+- Full Employment: This theory explains the importance of investments in creating employment.

-It can be a remedial therapy to recover from the economic depression.
+- Recovery from Depression: It can be a remedial therapy to recover from economic depression.

 Following are the limitations of this theory:

 - A higher multiplier demands continuous investments.
 But, it is not possible to make regular investments in an economy.